You are what?!: Cicenas and Grineviciute hit a sexual conundrum in Slow / Photo courtesy of Totem Films and Sundance Institute

 We look perfect together: Grineviciute eyes Cicenas in Slow / Photo courtesy of Totem Films and Sundance Institute

 Elena is as physical as only a dancer can be, making her latent desire for a sexual connection even more lacerating.
 The camera embodies her feelings.
 On their first meeting, it moves fluidly, following the gracefully waving arms of the young charges.
 Anything is possible.
-Once frustration sets in, you get a number where the camera remains static in a medium close-up as Elena, and two fellow dancers, perform a shaky choreography within the tight condiments of the frame without ever touching.
+Once frustration sets in, you get a number where the camera remains static in a medium close-up as Elena and two fellow dancers perform a shaky choreography within the tight condiments of the frame without ever touching.
 Later, in one of their misguided attempts at physical intimacy, the couple moves playfully around the kitchen, but the impromptu dance does not lead anywhere.
 Slow is the best film about dancing since Climax (Gaspar Noe, 2018), with the added benefit of not being a nihilistic tragedy.

 Dance the pain away: Grineviciute and friends have mad moves in Slow / Photo courtesy of Totem Films and Sundance Institute

 The rituals of standard monogamy flourish around, teasing them about what they will never have.
-Dovydas’ deaf brother gets married.
-Vilius (Pijius Ganusauskas), Elena's ex-boyfriend, flutters around with the possibility of rekindling their relationship.
-Testimony of life under chastity vows comes from Viktorija (Laima Akstinaite), a childhood friend who became a nun right after school.
+Dovydas' deaf brother gets married.
+Vilius (Pijius Ganusauskas), Elena's ex-boyfriend, flutters everywhere with the possibility of rekindling their relationship.
+Testimony of life under chastity vows comes from Viktorija (Laima Akstinaite), a childhood friend who became a nun after school.

 The movie walks a tight line.
 It never paints sexuality - or lack thereof - as a pathology.
 It also allows Elena’s mounting frustrations to come forward.
 It never falls into didacticism, either.
 The characters are too specific and true-to-life to become symbols or teaching devices.
 Dovydas struggles with his sexuality, or at least with how it affects his relationship with others.